explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 up, great.
 Move onto the next one.

 At a higher level, I just don’t want to compose services together.
 Why should Postgres come down with my app?
 It's just a service.
 Leave it up.
-Control containers individually.